Introduction

 Sense behind everything

-It is certainly true that most human-made things (such as chairs and cars) have a certain “sense”.
+The argument goes as follows: We observe that all things in life have a certain sense: Chairs are made to sit on, cars to drive and the laws of nature have the purpose of holding the material world together.
+The sense behind this order in nature is God.It is certainly true that most human-made things (such as chairs and cars) have a certain “sense”.
 Here, “sense” has the meaning of “purpose” and ultimately refers to the maker’s intention.
 Now let’s look at things in nature: volcanic eruptions, lightning, waterfalls...
 The argument supposes that there is “a sense” behind these things.
 That is, the argument supposes that there is a maker who pursues an intention with these things.
 This, however, was what the argument aims to prove in the first place.
 Therefore, the argument presupposes what it aims to prove.

-The argument is an example of what we will call a “universal abstract hypothesis”: a theory about the world that is so general and abstract that it cannot be used to make any concrete predictions. .
-We will define this concept more fully a bit later in this chapter .
+The argument is an example of what we will call a universal abstract hypothesis: a theory about the world that is so general and abstract that it cannot be used to make any concrete predictions.
+We will define this concept more fully a bit later in this chapter.

 Everything runs in cycles

-Natural recurrence certainly applies to the seasons and the tides.
+Many things in life repeat themselves.
+For example, the tide comes and goes, and the seasons repeat.
+This recurrence of natural phenomena is seen as proof of a supernatural order.Natural recurrence certainly applies to the seasons and the tides.
 Nevertheless, not everything runs in cycles.
 For example, if a pencil is used up, it never comes back.
 If you encounter a chance in life, that chance may never be there again.
-The second law of thermodynamics even says that the entropy of the universe will steadily increase without any chance of ever being reversed .
+The second law of thermodynamics even says that the entropy of the universe will steadily increase without any chance of ever being reversed14.
 Thus, not everything repeats itself.
 The theory is just false.

 Furthermore, even if everything repeated itself, this would not mean there is a supernatural order.
 The rule “Everything repeats itself, therefore the supernatural exists” is invalid .
 Rather, the rule is an example of an abstract universal hypothesis.